vaginessa/dns-wiki/Home.md

 A word about non-root Firewalls
 ---------------------

 All of these firewalls working with a Proxy/[VPN](https://developer.android.com/reference/android/net/VpnService.html) service, which means that they not working with iptables like AFWall+.
-They only work on a app-layer size and _fake_ a VPN connection, means the rules are applied on the VPN servers and not on the Android OS.
+They only work on a app-layer size which _fake_ a VPN connection, means the rules are applied on the VPN servers and not on the Android OS.
 The VPN package will be created to monitor incoming and outgoing traffic (which not need root access).
-The biggest con is that such VPN services not works with WiFi tethering or WiFi hotspots.
-And another con is that you can't run other VPN service and VPN/Proxy apps at the same time.
+The biggest problem is that such VPN services not work with WiFi tethering or WiFi hotspots.
+And another con is that you can't run other VPN services and VPN/Proxy's apps at the same time together.

 Making Donations
 -------

 Donations are optional and we don't want you to feel pressured to send money!
 But everything may helps to improve the product - and of course it's always a good motivation.
 It can be done directly via [Google Play Store](https://play.google.com/store/apps/details?id=dev.ukanth.ufirewall.donate).

 License
 -------